demboc/basic_bioinfo/README.md

 ## Sequence Alignments using MAFFT and MUSCLE CLIs and Phylogenetic Tree construction with FastTree

 Overview:
-input sequences > MAFFT/MUSCLE > output file of your aligned sequence in .afa or .fasta extension
+input file in .fasta extension > MAFFT/MUSCLE > output file of your aligned sequence in .afa or .fasta extension

-Reminder: Make sure you have your sequences saved into one input file in fasta format and named input_file.fasta
+Reminder: Make sure you have your sequences are saved into one input file in fasta format and saved in .fasta extension

+More information on FASTA formats: [Link Text](https://en.wikipedia.org/wiki/FASTA_format)
 Example:
 	>organism_1
 	ATGCAGATGCGAGGTCGGAGAATTTCCGAGAT